Mitchell College: Academics

-Performing Arts
+Performing arts

 The Performing arts department consists of a dance and cheer team, select choir assemble, and a drama society.
-The department puts on 2 concerts per academic year for the choir which is free of charge.
-The dance and cheer team preforms at various campus events and has at least 2 showcases per year.
-Lastly the drama society puts on 2 performances per academic year.
+The department puts on two concerts per academic year for the choir which is free of charge.
+The dance and cheer team performs at various campus events and has at least two showcases per year.
+Lastly the drama society puts on two performances per academic year, mostly a fall play and a spring musical.

+Athletics

+Mitchell College athletic teams are nicknamed the Mariners.
+The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Northeast Athletic Conference (GNAC).

+The Mariners compete in eight intercollegiate varsity sports, which are: